squaremo/rabbit.js/README.md

 milliseconds.
 Message expiration only works with versions of RabbitMQ newer than 3.0.0.

+You need to be careful when using expiry with a **REQ** or **REP** socket, since losing a request or reply will break ordering.
+Only sending one request at a time, and giving requests a time limit, may help.

+#### `Socket#close` and `Socket#end`

-Lastly, a socket may be closed using `#end()`; this will clean up resources, and emit `'end'` once it's done so.
+A socket may be closed using `#close()`; this will clean up resources, and emit `'close'` once it's done so.

+A writable socket may be closed with a final write by calling `#end([chunk [, encoding]])`.

 ### Socket types

-The socket types, passed as an argument to `Context#socket`, determine whether the socket is readable and writable, and what happens to messages written to it.
+The socket types, passed as an argument to `Context#socket`, determines whether the socket is readable and writable, and what happens to buffers written to it.
 Socket types (but not necessarily sockets themselves) should be used in the pairs described below.

-To make the descriptions a bit easier, we'll say if `connect(x)` is called on a socket for some `x`, the socket has a connection to x.
+To make the descriptions a bit easier, we'll say if `connect(x)` is called on a socket for some <x>, the socket is connected to x and x is a connection of the socket.

 **PUB**lish / **SUB**scribe: every SUB socket connected to <x> gets each message sent by a PUB socket connected to <x>; a PUB socket